 Charlotte is the Deputy Chief Nursing Officer for patient safety and improvement at NHS England.
 Prior to this she was the Chief Nursing Officer for Northern Ireland where she was responsible for professional leadership, performance and development of the professions in Northern Ireland.

-Anthony is a senior banker with global experience and an extensive portfolio of responsibilities in investment Banking and financial services.
+Anthony is a senior banker with global experience and an extensive portfolio of responsibilities in investment banking and financial services.
 In 2020 he joined Bboxx, a company focused on tackling energy poverty.
-In Capital Markets since 1991, he has worked extensively across the structuring, equities and debt markets in Europe, the US and Asia, originally specialising in securitisation before moving to UBS as a Director in Equity Derivatives.
-He subsequently worked as the Head of Investment Banking for Deutsche Bank in Switzerland which he left to partner in a start-up hedge fund in 2005.
-Anthony joined Credit Agricole in London in 2008 to develop the Hedge Fund Business and moved to Asia to help run the Global Markets franchise in 2011 returning to London in 2015 as Global head of Debt Product.
+In capital markets since 1991, he has worked extensively across the structuring, equities and debt markets in Europe, the US and Asia, originally specialising in securitisation before moving to UBS as a Director in Equity Derivatives.
+He worked as the Head of Investment Banking for Deutsche Bank in Switzerland, leaving in 2005 to partner in a start-up hedge fund.
+Anthony joined Credit Agricole in London in 2008 to develop the hedge fund business and moved to Asia to help run the global markets franchise in 2011, returning to London in 2015 as Global Head of Debt Product.

 As a non-executive, Anthony has worked on numerous boards including ASIFMA, HaVE, Unicorn AM, Children of the Mekong and VoiceAbility.

 A Fellow of the Chartered Institute of Financial Services and a chartered accountant, Anthony is also an alumnus of University of Lagos, City University London and holds an MBA from Duke University.

 Catherine Deakin – Trustee